Hajj and Umrah Pilgrimage

 In the unique setting of Hajj pilgrimage it is unsurprising that accidents and injuries occur.
 The Saudi government has made improvements to ensure the safety of pilgrims following the tragic Hajj stampede in 2006, when more than 365 pilgrims were killed and more than 289 were injured.
 Modifications have been made to buildings at Jamaraat and new bridges have been built.

-As pilgrims may walk long distances through or close to dense traffic and busy roads, motor vehicle accidents are a potential hazard.
+As pilgrims may walk long distances through or close to dense traffic and busy roads, road traffic vehicle accidents are a potential hazard.
 Minor injuries to the feet are commonly associated with walking during Hajj and pilgrims with diabetes or poor circulation to the lower limbs must take particular care and wear appropriate footwear.
 All injuries to the feet of those with other health issues such as diabetes, should be assessed carefully by a healthcare professional.

 It is strongly recommended that all pilgrims obtain comprehensive travel and medical insurance (including repatriation) before travel.